Last week we looked at assessing your work values. Now we’re going to look at assessing your skills.

 When asked at the interview about your greatest strength, you’ll most likely respond by talking about one or two of the three skill types: technical, transferable, or adaptive (personality).
 You might address your expertise in C++, market analysis, team building, or innovation, for example.

 Of course the best policy is to talk about skills that relate to the job at hand.
-In other words, if the company or organization is looking for someone strong in communications, customer service, and management, these are the skills you’ll highlight, providing you’ve demonstrated them with accomplishments.
+In other words, if the company or organization is looking for someone strong in communications, customer service, and Oracle, these are the skills you’ll highlight, providing you’ve demonstrated them with accomplishments.

 The same strategy applies to writing your tailored résumés and cover letters, and your LinkedIn profile.
 Your emphasis will be on the skills required to succeed at the position for which you’re applying.